saoudh/db-vendo-client/readme.md

 Feel free report anything that you stumble upon via Issues or create a PR :)

-Also consult the relevant **[documentation](https://github.com/public-transport/hafas-rest-api/docs/readme.md)** of [hafas-client](https://github.com/public-transport/hafas-client/) (but beware of the limited functionality of db-vendo-client).
+Also consult the relevant **[documentation](https://github.com/public-transport/hafas-client/blob/main/docs/readme.md)** of [hafas-client](https://github.com/public-transport/hafas-client/) (but beware of the limited functionality of db-vendo-client).

 ## Background

-After DB has switched to the new "vendo" platform for bahn.de and DB Navigator, the old [HAFAS](https://de.wikipedia.org/wiki/HAFAS) api (see [hafas-client](https://github.com/public-transport/hafas-client/)) seems to become less and less reliable (server unreachable, missing prices, etc.) This project aims to enable easy switching to the new APIs.
+After DB has switched to the new "vendo" platform for bahn.de and DB Navigator, the old [HAFAS](https://de.wikipedia.org/wiki/HAFAS) API (see [hafas-client](https://github.com/public-transport/hafas-client/)) seems to become less and less reliable (server unreachable, missing prices, etc.) This project aims to enable easy switching to the new APIs.
 However, not all information will be available from the new APIs.

 Strictly speaking, permission is necessary to use this library with the bahn.de APIs.